vanilla/vanilla-cli/README.md

 ```

 ## Debugging
 During local development you main want to run a debugger.
-This is supported for both php process and JS process.
+This is supported for the primary PHP process.

 ### PHP